Colbyparise/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I used JavaScript and React so that the application completely works for a single user.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [X] **All functionality implemented or mocked out** - The scheduling and availabilty is saved into local storage.
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [X] **Hooks** -Used useState and useEffect on the scheduling page.

 ## 🚀 Service deliverable